-Please do not dispose of Japanese knotweed with normal household waste or your green bin
+Please do not dispose of Japanese knotweed with normal household waste, in your green bin or at any Household Waste Recycling Centre.

 What to do if you find Japanese knotweed on your property